gavinbuilds/gavinbuilds.github.io/docs/03-work/taiga-robotics.md

 Changing up the tool head due to different sized bags and wrinkling due to pressure concentration.

+### Piston actuated cart - July 2023
+This used a pneumatic cylinder to lift the cart as the same speed as the robot to prevent the cart from sagging and pulling down the back face of the bag.

+## Baking tray gripper - November 2023

 {: .fs-6 .fw-300 }